kipkoechke/alx-system_engineering-devops/0x16-api_advanced/README.md

 By the end of this project, you are excected to be able to [explain to anyone](https://fs.blog/feynman-learning-technique/) __without the help of Google__.

+### General

+- [X] How to read API documentation to find the endpoints you’re looking for
+- [X] How to use an API with pagination
+- [X] How to parse JSON results from an API
+- [X] How to make a recursive API call
+- [X] How to sort a dictionary by value